sdetweil/wyoming-google/README.md

 enter a name of the service account that means something to you. click Done

-click the name of the service account you just created click the keys tab click add key click json
+click the name of the service account you just created<br>
+click the keys tab
+click add key
+click json

 ## loaded into the /config folder as credentials.json
-this will open the save as dialog to allow you to download and save the json file locally the name needs to be **credentials.json** and placed in this project **config** folder
+this will open the save as dialog to allow you to download and save the json file locally<br>
+the name needs to be **credentials.json** and placed in this project **config** folder

 ##note: <br>
-you cannot download the same credentials  file again. you can create a NEW key and get a NEW file, only.
+you cannot download the same credentials  file again.<br>
+you can create a NEW key and get a NEW file, only.

 ## test run the speech to text using the microphon on this machine
-execute the command
+execute the command<br>
 test/run_mic2google.sh

-this will take microphone audio info and process it for text, and print out the text this confirms that the api is enabled, the billing account is setup and the service account credentials file is in the right place for these tests.
+this will take microphone audio info and process it for text, and print out the text of the spoken words<br>
+this confirms that the api is enabled, the billing account is setup and the service account <br>
+credentials file is in the right place for these tests.